Overview

 R equivalent: hv_balance()

 The SAS export arrives wide (one column per time-point).
-Reshape to long format before calling hv_balance().
-Pass var_levels to control the bottom-to-top display order of covariates (matches ylabel in the original script).
+Reshape to long format before you call hv_balance().
+Pass var_levels to control the bottom-to-top display order of covariates — this matches ylabel in the original script.

 # Reshape wide → long (mirrors the original script)